-- □ Is the manual system presented in a format which can be used without difficulty? - □ Is there a correct table of contents? - □ Are the record of revisions / amendments, as well as the list of effective pages available, and/or the list of effective chapters updated? - □ Are all pages numbered throughout the manual? - Does every page or chapter provide information about the effective date and the revision status? - □ Is there an annotation of page layout?
+00 nordi.
+Is the manual system presented in a format which can be used without difficulty?
+Is there a correct table of contents?
+Are the record of revisions / amendments, as well as the list of effective pages available, and/or the list of effective chapters updated?
+Are all pages numbered throughout the manual?
+Does every page or chapter provide information about the effective date and the revision status?
+Is there an annotation of page layout?

-- The quality of the organisation's documentation and especially the internal processes related to its validation, distribution and control are the determining factors as to the capacity of the organisation to ensure consistent adherence by the employees and to demonstrate effective compliance towards the competent authority. - Due to the fact, that FOCA does not approve/accept the organisation's documentation as such, but only specific elements thereof, it is important, that the revision status of the specific element is consistent with the issued approval; - It is recommended that the OMM is prepared in the English language.
-In addition, the manual or parts thereof may be translated into any other language as required. - Organisation's documentation can be established as a paper manual and/or as an electronic document (FOCA approval required). - Explanations and definitions of terms and words needed for the use of document systems shall be directly available in the manual concerned (e.g. Definitions & Abbreviations). - The manual system shall be presented in a format which can be used without difficulty: - The format of the manual shall be uniquely identifiable and the page layout explained; - The manual / layout shall be designed in a form that is easy to revise; - Chapters shall be separated by dividers; - Each chapter shall represent an area of document development and should be divided into subchapters and subsections which are chronologically numbered; - The manual shall have the effective date and the revision status on each page concerned; - The pages shall be numbered; - References must be comprehensible and correspond to the wording used in the different manuals.
-For example - Refer to the Operations Manual Part B, Chapter 4 Performance "En-Route climb limits"
+- The following points as well as the questions for self-assessment and compliance verification above have been drawn up for paper based manuals.
+They should be adapted to the nature of electronic manuals as appropriate.
+Also see the 'Note' below. - The quality of the organisation's documentation and especially the internal processes related to its validation, distribution and control are the determining factors as to the capacity of the organisation to ensure consistent adherence by the employees and to demonstrate effective compliance towards the competent authority. - Due to the fact, that FOCA does not approve/accept the organisation's documentation as such, but only specific elements thereof, it is important, that the revision status of the specific element is consistent with the issued approval; - It is recommended that the OMM is prepared in the English language.
+In addition, the manual or parts thereof may be translated into any other language as required. - Organisation's documentation can be established as a paper manual and/or as an electronic document (FOCA approval required). - Explanations and definitions of terms and words needed for the use of document systems shall be directly available in the manual concerned (e.g. Definitions & Abbreviations). - The manual system shall be presented in a format which can be used without difficulty: - The format of the manual shall be uniquely identifiable and the page layout explained; - The manual / layout shall be designed in a form that is easy to revise; - Chapters should be separated by dividers; - Each chapter should represent an area of document development and should be divided into subchapters and subsections which are chronologically numbered; - The manual shall have the effective date and the revision status on each page concerned; - The pages should be numbered;

+- References must be comprehensible and correspond to the wording used in the different manuals.
+For example:

+o Refer to the Operations Manual Part B, Chapter 4 Performance "En-Route climb limits"